 Malarone, a mix of atovaquone and proguanil hydrochloride, is what CHI recommends most often.
 It is generally regarded as being more effective than any other drug against malaria.
 It only needs to be taken for a two days before and seven days after the trip and is therefore well suited for shorter trips, although it is said that it can be used for up to three months.
 We have noticed little to no side effects.
 The pills are quite expensive though, usually working out around $5 to $10 per day for cash paying.

 Lariam, whose active component is mefloquine, was the drug most used before Malarone.
 However, recent studies have attributed Lariam to many side effects including nightmares, paranoia and other mind-altering experiences.
 The pills usually have to be taken for weeks before and after the trip.
 More serious side effects include depression or anxiety, sight or hearing issues, severe headaches, fits or changes in heart rhythms.
-CHI DOES NOT recommend Lariam.
+CHI encourages participants to discuss the potential side-effects of Lariam with their doctor before taking it.

 Doxycycline is an antibiotic which tends to be recommended when both of the above are not considered appropriate.
 Like Malarone it only needs to be started a few days before departure.
 Unlike Malarone it can be used by travelers with epilepsy, although if they are taking any drugs for that condition then they may impair the level of protection.
 There is a 1% to 3% chance of allergic skin reactions developing in sunlight, in which case the drug needs to be stopped.